 Shell is a command-line interface (CLI) for interacting with the operating system.
-It provides an environment for running text-based commands and typically offers several features not available in graphical user interfaces (GUIs), such as piping and redirection.
+It provides an environment for running text-based commands and typically offers features not available in graphical user interfaces (GUIs), such as piping and redirection.

-Shell environment is often referred to as the command prompt in Windows and terminal in Linux.
+Shell environment is often called the command prompt in Windows and terminal in Linux systems.

 While most users prefer GUI-based tools, advanced operations often command prompt usage.
-For instance, data scientists and programmers use shell commands to manage files, directories, and software.
+For instance, data scientists, programmers, and system engineers use shell commands to manage files, directories, and software.
 Additionally, CLIs can be used in batch scripts or cron jobs to automate repetitive tasks.

 How to execute a shell command in Python?

 Programmers often want to execute a shell command in more extensive Python code.
 There are two options to do so: